oneon4i/polar/docs/installation.md

 **Installation 🎆** (Linux)
 1. Download the jar of the language from this GitHub repository 🔽
 2. Create any file with .polar extension 🐻‍❄️
-3. Add polar.sh to path 🌺
+3. Add polar folder to bin 🌺
 4. Use command "polar file.polar" to run your file.
-5.
 [← BACK](docs.md)